blabla1337/skf-flask/Angular2/src/assets/training/secure_code/VulnerableCodeSnippets/RaceCondition1.c.md

 # Answer

 It is a Race Condition issue.
-The report should be only executed on Mondays, however after the 'if' control, there is nothing more control takes place.
-Once you pass this 'if' statement and then you can generate reports any day you want.
+The code does not lock any system sources and performs 'if' statement, which is not reliable, because the criteria can be changed during the application run-time.
+Even it can be different before and after 'if' control.